EOX

 You usually have a course of several cycles of treatment over a few months.
 Each cycle of EOX takes 21 days (3 weeks).

-On the first day you will have epirubicin and oxaliplatin at the hospital.
-The nurse will give you an injection of epirubucin into the vein.
+On the first day, you have epirubicin and oxaliplatin at the hospital.
+The nurse gives you an injection of epirubicin into the vein.
 They give it with a drip (infusion) of fluid to flush it through.
-The nurse will then give you oxaliplatin as a drip over 2 to 6 hours.
+The nurse then gives you oxaliplatin as a drip over 2 to 6 hours.

 Taking your capecitabine tablets